Welcome to Norrbotten's museum

 You should start from the house's own conditions if you are going to renovate or rebuild - regardless of whether it is a Norrbottensgård from the 1700th century, a funk villa from the 1940s or a million program area.
 Some renovations can entail drastic changes to the building's exterior and architecture.

-It usually takes a 100-year period for a building to be perceived as culturally and historically valuable.
-Take a period brick villa from the 1960s as an example.
-The building is insulated on the outside and covered with wooden panels.
+It usually takes a 100-year period for a building to be perceived as having cultural and historical value.
+Take a typical brick villa from the 1960s as an example.
+The building is insulated on the outside and clad with wood paneling.
 The double-glazed windows in two bays are replaced with newly manufactured triple-glazed windows in one bay, the windows end up like deep eyes in the facade.
-With such a change, the house has often lost its harmony and the architect's thought when the building was designed is as if blown away.
-This scenario wouldn't raise an eyebrow today, but probably 50 years from now people will find it appalling.
-Many may think that 1800th century houses are worth preserving, but do not see the value in not renovating the 1950s villa.
-Not until it's too late.
+With such a change, the house has often lost its harmony and the architect's idea when the building was designed is as if blown away.
+This scenario would not raise many eyebrows today, but in 50 years people will probably think it is terrible.
+Many may think that 1800th-century houses are worth preserving, but do not see the value in not renovating the 1950s villa to pieces.
+Not until it is too late.

 There are many church environments in Norrbotten.
 This includes buildings of the Church of Sweden, such as churches and chapels.
 But also cemeteries, burial grounds and parsonages.

-An environment that is particularly common in Norrbotten and Västerbotten are the church towns.
-They grew up at the church sites as the distance to the church was long and the need for overnight accommodation great.
-Read more about this below, under the heading "Churches in Norrbotten".
+A setting that is particularly common in Norrbotten and Västerbotten are the church towns.
+They grew up at church sites when the distance to the church was long and the need for overnight accommodation was great.
+Read more below, under the heading "Church towns in Norrbotten".

 It is not only church buildings that are valuable for our cultural heritage.
 This also includes cemeteries and burial grounds.
 All church buildings, church grounds and burial grounds that were built before 1940 are therefore protected according to the Cultural Heritage Act and may not be changed without permission from the county board.
 There are also a number of church buildings that are protected under the Cultural Environment Act, even though they were built after 1940, because they are considered to have very high cultural values.